purnamahesh/expense-tracker/README.md

 Automatically bumps version and publishes to crates.io when pushing to `main` or `master` branch.

 **How it works:**
+- **Check for Changes:**
+  - Skips release if no `.rs` files changed since last tag
+  - Displays skip message in workflow logs
 - **Job 1 (Version Bump):**
   - Analyzes commit messages since the last git tag
   - Determines version bump type based on Conventional Commits